$5,960 pp (USD)

 Transfer to Lake Bunyonyi

-After breakfast, you will leave Bwindi and go to Lake Bunyonyi.
-Lake Bunyonyi is located in the Kigezi region and is also the deepest lake in Uganda with more than 20 small islands.
+After breakfast, depart Bwindi and drive to Lake Bunyonyi, located in the Kigezi region.
+Known for its stunning scenery and tranquil atmosphere, Lake Bunyonyi is the deepest lake in Uganda at around 900m (2,950ft) and is dotted with more than 20 small islands.

 - Main Destination: